Basic conservation biology and physiology

 Description

-The aim of the course is to link knowledge of biology and physiology with demography and population evolution.
-This approach aims to lay the groundwork for conservation biology, by providing elements to predict how organisms and populations of animals and plants respond to ecosystem changes and stressors.
+The aim of this course is to link knowledge of biology and physiology with demography and population evolution.
+This approach aims to lay the foundations for conservation biology, by providing elements for predicting how animal and plant organisms and populations respond to ecosystem changes and sources of stress.

-Tutorials in the form of presentation and discussion of scientific data or in a "reversed" form with interventions of small groups, projects by groups in autonomy, analyses of concrete cases of restoration;
+Tutorials in the form of presentation and discussion of scientific data or in a "reversed" form with contributions from small groups, independent group projects, analysis of concrete restoration cases;

-TD1 : presentation of the UE : concepts, activities, pedagogical forms.
-Establishment of the program of the reversed TD
+TD1: presentation of the UE: concepts, activities, teaching methods.
+Establishment of the reverse TD program

-TD2: Ecophysiology and environmental physiology (definitions); case studies (invasive species, reintroductions, ecological management)
+TD2: Ecophysiology and environmental physiology (definitions); case studies (invasive species, reintroductions, ecological developments)

-TD3: Analysis of the consequences of major pollution (marine and terrestrial), ecological engineering, passive and active biomonitoring tools.
+TD3: Analyses of the consequences of major pollutions (marine and terrestrial), ecological engineering, passive and active biomonitoring tools.

-TD4 to 16: In a "reversed" form (students in an "active" position, complements by the teacher), a series of interventions aiming at setting up
+TD4 to 16: In "inverted" form (students in an "active" position, supplemented by the teacher), a series of interventions designed to set up

-- the links between biology and life strategy on the one hand and life history traits on the other, taking several characteristic examples (animal and plant species, generalist/specialist species, rare - types of rarity - or widespread or even invasive species);
+- the links between biology and life strategy on the one hand, and life-history traits on the other, taking several characteristic examples (animal and plant species, generalist/specialist species, rare species - types of rarity - or widespread or even invasive species);

-- changes in the demographics of a population as a result of various disturbances, including long-term disturbances affecting the population's ability to change.
+- changes in the demography of a population as a result of various disturbances, particularly long-term disturbances affecting the population's ability to evolve.

-Two TD sessions (3h in total): analysis of different conservation and biomonitoring strategies taking into account knowledge of organism physiology as well as ecological and behavioral particularities.
-Research & analysis of documents, synthesis and restitution of studies in oral discussion
+Two tutorial sessions (3h in total): analysis of different conservation and biomonitoring strategies, taking into account knowledge of organism physiology as well as ecological and behavioral particularities.
+Research & analysis of documents, synthesis and oral presentation of studies / debate.

-Practical work: plant ecophysiological analyses, animal ecophysiological analyses with non-invasive approaches (behavior, physiological and bioenergetic analyses).
+Practical work: plant ecophysiological analyses, animal ecophysiological analyses using non-invasive approaches (behavior, physiological and bioenergetic analyses).

 Read more